 The Archdiocese and our parishes welcome feedback about our accessibility policy and services.
 Comments can be made in person, over the telephone, in writing and by email to accessibility@archtoronto.org or directly to a parish office.
 Parishioners or visitors may expect to hear back within 15 business days upon receipt of their feedback.
-The public has been advised that our feedback processes can be provided in accessible formats and/or communication support can be provided, upon request.
+Our feedback processes can be provided in accessible formats and/or communication support can be provided, upon request.